ten7/hosting-drupal-on-kubernetes/lab04_configuration.md

 # Configuration

-When working with pods in Kubernetes, there are three basic ways to manage configuration:

-* Build the configuration into the pod's image
+When working with pods in Kubernetes, there are three basic ways to manage configuration.
+We could build the configuration into the pod's image, but this is limiting and results in shared credentials.
+We could use Docker Compose-style envrionment variables, but this is insecure.
+The last option is to mount configuration files when the pod starts.
+This is the most complex option, but it offers acceptable security with broad and straightforward support.
-* Use Environment Variables
-* Mount configuration files when the pod starts

 It's this latter method that Kubernetes uses to manage and provide configuration.
 This is accomplished through *Secrets* and *ConfigMaps*.

+In this lab we'll:

+* Create Secrets and Configmaps.
+* Update our Deployment and Statefulset to use them.
+* Observe how applying Secrets and Configmaps affects pod availability.

 ## Create secret for database credentials